2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2012 Hawaii Volcanoes Quarter Value

-The 2012 Hawaii Volcanoes Quarter represents the state through its most defining geological phenomenon—the continuous volcanic activity that has shaped these islands over 70 million years.
+The 2012 Hawaii Volcanoes Quarter represents the state through its most defining geological phenomenon — the continuous volcanic activity that has shaped these islands over 70 million years.
+The park was established in 1916 and the design was the 14th coin in the America the Beautiful series.

 Auction records reveal striking value differences across mint facilities.
-Philadelphia specimens at MS68 reached $875 in 2022, while Denver examples at the same grade commanded $1,475, nearly 70% higher.
+Philadelphia specimens at MS68 reached $875 in 2022, while Denver examples at the same grade commanded $1,475 — nearly 70% higher.
+This premium reflects Denver’s lower survival rate in high grades for this design; its combined mintage of 78,600,000 was greater, but collector preservation rates lagged Philadelphia at the top end.

-San Francisco pieces, however, show notably different pricing: an MS67 example sold for just $140 in 2023.
-This gap reflects San Francisco’s collector-only distribution model, which produced higher survival rates in premium grades compared to circulation-strike coins.
+San Francisco pieces, distributed through the direct collector sale model, show notably different pricing: an MS67 example sold for just $140 in 2023.
+The higher survival rate in premium grades — a natural result of coins sold directly to collectors who protect them immediately — compresses the upper-grade premium compared to circulation strikes.

 2012-P Hawaii Volcanoes Quarter Price/Grade Chart